UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security

 \begin{proofsketch} This is UC closure under efficient local post-processing.
 Fix any PPT adversary $\cA$ for $\mathrm{\Psi}$ when the ideal functionality is $\FDKGstarNXK$.
 Define an adversary $\cA'$ for $\mathrm{\Psi}$ when the ideal functionality is $\FSDKG$ that runs $\cA$ and locally applies the same forwarding/output-filtering that $\WDKG$ applies between the environment and $\FSDKG$ (i.e., it suppresses exactly the bookkeeping outputs/ports hidden by $\WDKG$).
 By the hypothesis that $\mathrm{\Psi}$ UC-realizes $\FSDKG$, there exists a PPT simulator $\s'$ for $\cA'$ in the $\FSDKG$-ideal execution.
 Composing $\s'$ with the same local filtering yields a simulator for $\cA$ in the $\FDKGstarNXK$-ideal execution. \end{proofsketch}

-\begin{observation}[DKG properties captured by $\FDKGstarNXK$] \emph{For $\Gamma_0 := \{\{P_1,P_2\},\{P_1,P_3\}\}$ and any session $\sid$ of $\FDKGstarNXK$, the following properties hold: \begin{enumerate}[leftmargin=*,label=(\roman*),nosep] \item NXK: No interface ever outputs the secret scalar $k$ or any share-deriving plaintext.
-All long-term shares remain confined to the parties' $\FKeyBox$ instances, and the adversary has only black-box access via the fixed admissible KeyBox profile. \item Uniqueness / consistency of the induced key: If the session completes (outputs $K$), then there exists a unique scalar $k\in\Zp$ such that $K=k\G$, and the KeyBox-installed shares are consistent with a single global key under $\Gamma_0$ (i.e., the two authorized sets induce the same $k$).
-Concretely, the accepting transcript uniquely determines $x_1,x_2$ and hence $k=(3x_1-2x_2)\bmod p$ (Lemma~\ref{lem:SDKG-key-transcript}). \item Secrecy against unauthorized corruption sets: For any corruption set $B\subseteq\{P_1,P_2,P_3\}$ with $B\notin\Gamma_0$, the functionality does not enable recovery of $k$: the adversary never obtains enough long-term shares to reconstruct $k$, and any leakage from interacting with corrupted parties' KeyBoxes is limited to the admissible KeyBox profile and hence is simulatable from public information under key-opacity (Assumption~\ref{assump:keybox-opacity}). \item Latent (marginal) uniformity (no fairness): As usual for UC-DKG, no fairness is guaranteed; however, if at least one of the designated pad scalars is honestly sampled, then the resulting public key $K$ is uniform in $\mathbb G$ marginally (prior to conditioning on completion) (Lemma~\ref{lem:sdkg-latent-unif}). \end{enumerate}} \end{observation}
+\begin{observation}[DKG properties captured by $\FDKGstarNXK$] \emph{For $\mathrm{\Gamma}_0 := \{\{P_1,P_2\},\{P_1,P_3\}\}$ and any session $\sid$ of $\FDKGstarNXK$, the following properties hold: \begin{enumerate}[leftmargin=*,label=(\roman*),nosep] \item NXK: No non-corruption interface ever outputs the secret scalar $k$ or any share-deriving plaintext (the pre-install adaptive-corruption window, in which retained $\sigma$-scalars may be revealed, is addressed in the proof of Theorem~\ref{thm:SDKG-UC}).
+All long-term shares remain confined to the parties' $\FKeyBox$ instances, and the adversary has only black-box access via the fixed admissible KeyBox profile. \item Uniqueness / consistency of the induced key: If the session completes (outputs $K$), then there exists a unique scalar $k\in\Zp$ such that $K=k\G$, and the KeyBox-installed shares are consistent with a single global key under $\mathrm{\Gamma}_0$ (i.e., the two authorized sets induce the same $k$).
+Concretely, the accepting transcript uniquely determines $x_1,x_2$ and hence $k=(3x_1-2x_2)\bmod p$ (Lemma~\ref{lem:SDKG-key-transcript}). \item Secrecy against unauthorized corruption sets: For any corruption set $B\subseteq\{P_1,P_2,P_3\}$ with $B\notin\mathrm{\Gamma}$, the functionality does not enable recovery of $k$: the adversary never obtains enough long-term shares to reconstruct $k$, and any leakage from interacting with corrupted parties' KeyBoxes is limited to the admissible KeyBox profile and hence is simulatable from public information under key-opacity (Assumption~\ref{assump:keybox-opacity}). \item Latent (marginal) uniformity (no fairness): As usual for UC-DKG, no fairness is guaranteed; however, if at least one of the designated pad scalars is honestly sampled, then the resulting public key $K$ is uniform in $\mathbb G$ marginally (prior to conditioning on completion) (Lemma~\ref{lem:sdkg-latent-unif}). \end{enumerate}} \end{observation}